siyuan-note/appearance/guide/en_US/SiYuan User Guide/Use Content Block/🚀 Navigate in the content block_20200924101200-gss5vee.sy.md

 * Clicking on the reference block in the backlink list will highlight the definition block in the current document
 * The defined block in the current document where the cursor is located will highlight the quoted block in the backlink list (if there is a reference)
-* Hover the mouse over the logo in front of the reference block in the backlink list to preview the content
+* Hover the mouse over the icon in front of the reference block in the backlink list to preview the content
 * Double-click the reference block in the backlink list to jump {: id="20200924125314-vui7023"}